HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 However if you look closely you can see the white film is in spots and individual blotches.
 There are also black and brown dots in the creases of the leaves where they meet the stem, which isn't normal.
 So in this instance the Yucca has a pest infestation that needs to be treated accordingly.

-Yucca leaves bending over / Wilting
+Yucca leaves bending over / Wilting.

 Even if you restore conditions to what they were previously it may not be enough.
-Yucca's are often very difficult to bring back to health once they start to go downhill, so if it does succumb it might make you feel better to know you are in good company.
+Yucca's are often difficult to bring back to health once they start to go downhill, so if it does succumb it might make you feel better to know you are in good company.

-Completely yellow or brown leaves
+Completely yellow or brown leaves.

-If you are pretty good with houseplants this will be rare, however these symptoms are usually caused by underwatering.
+If you are pretty good with houseplants this will be rare, however these symptoms are usually caused by extreme underwatering.

 Further reading -